nokacper24/aldast-lab02/README.md

 public void insert(int item) {
     if (this.length == this.capacity) {
         this.capacity *= 2;
-        this.array = Arrays.copyOf(this.array, this.capacity);
+        // shorthand version of a for loop ( also more efficient ) this.array = Arrays.copyOf(this.array, this.capacity);
     }
     this.array[this.length] = item;